A Day That Changed Everything

 - Stand Up: Peaceful protest beats hate—Mahad proved it.

-- Unite: Thousands marched as one strength in numbers.
+- Unite: Thousands marched as one strong force.

 - Dream Big: From a lake to the Constitution, he aimed high.